nautilus-dev/RDD-Extractor/README.md

 For a standalone test you can use the preconfigured and bundeled configurations: java -jar RDD-extractor-0.0.2.jar -i SIMPLE_example.n3 -o output.rdd -w OWA

-# BUILDING
+# Building
-This is a maven project, you can build/package/test the application with: mvn clean package exec:exec
+This is a maven project, you can clean/build/package/test the application with: mvn clean package exec:exec